Warren, Ohio

 Warren is a city in Trumbull County, Ohio, United States, and its county seat.
 The population was 39,201 at the 2020 census.
 Located along the Mahoning River, Warren lies approximately 14 mi northwest of Youngstown and 56 mi southeast of Cleveland.
-It was the historical county seat of the Connecticut Western Reserve and is a principal city of the Youngstown–Warren metropolitan area in Northeast Ohio.
+It was the historical county seat of the Connecticut Western Reserve and is a principal city of the Mahoning Valley metropolitan area in Northeast Ohio.